stackbill/docs/docs/marketplace-docs/hosting-apps/WORDPRESS-WOOCOMMERCE.md

 Setting up an SSL certificate enables HTTPS on the web server, which secures the traffic between the server and the clients connecting to it.
 Certbot is a free and automated way to set up SSL certificates on a server.
 It’s included as part of the WordPress-WooCommerce deployment to make securing the domain easier.

-**To use Certbot, you’ll need a registered domain name and two DNS records:**
+### To use Certbot, you’ll need a registered domain name and two DNS records

 An A record from a domain (e.g., example.com) to the server’s IP address